Danielle Legault - Project Manager, COHERS | Veterinarians Without Borders

 Danielle Legault

-Danielle Legault is Project Manager, COHERS with Veterinarians Without Borders North America/Vétérinaires Sans Frontières Amérique du Nord.
+Danielle Legault is Project Manager, COHERS at Veterinarians Without Borders North America/Vétérinaires Sans Frontières Amérique du Nord.

 headshot of danielle